Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Some of the notable connectivity features you can look forward to include weather, traffic, and news updates.
-If you travel for business, then the ability to connect your smartphone to your WiFi will allow you to make and receive calls and text.
+Some of the notable connectivity features you can look forward to including weather, traffic, and news updates.
+If you travel for business, then the ability to connect your smartphone to your WiFi will allow you to make and receive calls and texts.
 By keeping your hands and attention on the road, GPS units that can connect to WiFi can make your experience on the road safer.

 Also, does the unit have Bluetooth connectivity?
 If so, it can be pretty convenient to hook up your GPS to your smartphone or tablet.